All Episodes

 And God bless you and our country and the troops who fight every day to give us the freedom to host and listen to shows like this.

-God bless all of them as this year comes to an end, and in 2010 and the year and decade to come.
+God bless all of them as this year comes to an end and in 2010 and the year and decade to come.

-Thanks to Bo Snardley and Ed Robinson for piloting me through this, and God bless all of you.
+Thanks to Bo Snardley and Ed Robinson for piloting me through this.